 Title 24 Compliance - The Homeowners Cheat Sheet to Windows & Doors

-So how is this applicable to you Mr./Ms. Homeower?
-Namely, as of July 1st 2014, Title 24 compliance will be required for all new California residential homes and remodels, without exceptions.
+As of July 1st 2014, Title 24 compliance is required for all new California residential homes and remodels, without exceptions (unless you pay much more for an entire "envelope upgrade").
 If you choose to install products that are not compliant, you will fail your building inspection.
 Moreover, increased energy efficiency reduces homeowner energy costs, increases reliability and availability of electricity, improves building occupant comfort and reduces the overall impact to the environment.
-These standards are important for introducing sustainable technologies for California’s energy future (and to pass building inspection!) thus it is within the best interest of every homeowner to comply with these standards.
+These standards are important for introducing sustainable technologies for California’s energy future (and to pass building inspection) thus it is within the best interest of every homeowner to comply with these standards.

 However, the building department doesn't always have the final say for fenestration products.
 Also, Homeowner Associations are notorious for having stringent regulations and compliance standards for the appearance of windows that can often differ from your cities Building Department.
 If you have one, be sure to contact your local HOA branch for site specific regulations.